pierceja/pierceja_ECE497_rep/hw01/ReadMe.md

 I coded in python and used the ncurses import.
 Ncurses was already present on my board so I didn't have to install anything.
 I didn't include an install.sh file because of this.

+// Comment from Prof. Yoder
+// Python code good, though I wasn't expecting the blank border on the left.
+// Grade:  10/10